Vis-3/Iot-mlops/README.md

 Anomaly Detector: The core of the project.
 It's a consumer that pulls data from Kafka, uses the MLflow-registered model to predict the next value, and compares it to the actual data point to detect anomalies.
 Prometheus & Grafana: Scrape metrics from the running services and provide a beautiful, real-time dashboard for monitoring anomalies and system health.

-This is a fantastic final step for a project.
-A great README not only documents the code but also sells the project and guides users.

-Here is a comprehensive and "amazing" README you can use, tailored to your MLOps pipeline.
-Just copy and paste it into a README.md file in your repository's root directory.

-🤖 Real-Time IoT Anomaly Detection MLOps Pipeline
-An end-to-end MLOps pipeline for real-time anomaly detection on streaming IoT sensor data using AutoGluon, MLflow, Kafka, Prometheus, and Grafana.

-✨ Features
-Model Training & Experiment Tracking: Trains a time series model using AutoGluon and logs the experiment with MLflow.

-Model Registry & Versioning: Registers the trained model in the MLflow Model Registry for version control.

-Real-time Data Streaming: Simulates IoT data streaming using a Python producer and Kafka topics.

-Anomlay Detection Service: A Python service that loads the model from MLflow, consumes streaming data from Kafka, and flags anomalies in real-time.

-Monitoring & Visualization: Observes the pipeline's health and detected anomalies using Prometheus and Grafana.

-Containerized Environment: All services are orchestrated via Docker Compose for easy setup and deployment.

-🏗️ Architecture
-The pipeline is built on a microservices architecture, with each component running in its own Docker container.

-Code snippet

-graph TD
-    A[Data Producer] --> B(Kafka Topic: iot_data)
-    B --> C{Anomaly Detector Service}
-    C --> D[MLflow Server & Registry]
-    C --> E(Kafka Topic: iot_anomalies)
-    E --> F[Prometheus Scraper]
-    subgraph Monitoring Stack
-        F --> G[Prometheus]
-        G --> H[Grafana Dashboard]
-    end
-    D --> I[Anomaly Detector Service: Model Loading]
-    C --> I
-Data Producer: A Python script simulates an IoT device, pushing sensor readings to a Kafka topic.

-Kafka: Serves as the central nervous system for streaming data.

-MLflow: Acts as the Model Registry, storing the trained model, its metadata, and its artifacts.

-Anomaly Detector: The core of the project.
-It's a consumer that pulls data from Kafka, uses the MLflow-registered model to predict the next value, and compares it to the actual data point to detect anomalies.

-Prometheus & Grafana: Scrape metrics from the running services and provide a beautiful, real-time dashboard for monitoring anomalies and system health.

 Getting Started
 Prerequisites